daintlab/ReGuide/README.md

 }
 ```

-The `image name` field in the JSONL files corresponds to the actual file paths of the image files.
-If you followed the instructions above, the `image name` values will match their actual locations, so you can use them directly!
+The `image_id` field in the JSONL files corresponds to the actual file paths of the image files as mentioned above.
+If you followed the preliminary steps above, the `image_id` values will match their actual locations, so you can use them directly!

 ## Citation
 ```
 @inproceedings{kim2025reflexive,
-  title={Reflexible Guidance: Improving OoDD in Vision-Language Models via Self-Guided Image-Adaptive Concept Generation}, author={Kim, Jihyo and Lee, Seulbi and Hwang, Sangheum}, booktitle={International Conference on Learning Representations}, year={2025}
+  title={Reflexible Guidance: Improving OoDD in Vision-Language Models via Self-Guided Image-Adaptive Concept Generation}, author={Jihyo Kim and Seulbi Lee and Sangheum Hwang}, booktitle={The Thirteenth International Conference on Learning Representations}, year={2025}
 }
 ```